This article will teach you how to stop overthinking and overanalyzing your actions so you can break out of your shell.

 Wife: I care!!!

-Have you ever spent way too much time thinking about what you’re going to wear?
-Have you ever been worried about how you’re dressed or how you look?
+Have you ever spent way too much time overthinking what you’re going to wear?
+Have you ever over analyzed how you’re dressed or how you look?

 One time, I was so paranoid about a stain in my pants that I purposely sat cross legged on the sofa for an entire night so no one would notice.